Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULTAnd the priest shall see it on the seventh day, and look, the infection stands in his eyes; the infection has not spread on the skin.
+ULTAnd the priest shall see it on the seventh day, and behold, the infection stands in his eyes; the infection has not spread on the skin.
 Then the priest shall separate him for a second seven days.

 BSBOn the seventh day the priest is to reexamine him, and if he sees that the infection is unchanged and has not spread on the skin, the priest must isolate him for another seven days.